-Keep in mind, the social work field is constantly evolving to meet emerging challenges and capitalize on new opportunities for healthcare reform.
+Keep in mind that the social work field is constantly evolving to meet emerging challenges and capitalize on new opportunities for health care reform.
 This adaptability allows social workers to focus on health and structural issues that have the widest impact on vulnerable communities and individual clients.
-For example, as suicide rates continue to rise in the U.S., social workers are having to develop new intervention processes and resources.
-According to research from the Centers for Disease Control and Prevention, deaths by suicide have increased by 30% between 2000 and 2016, leading many social work practitioners to prioritize mental health education and support in their therapy work.
+For example, roughly one in five U.S. adults experiences some form of mental illness, with varying degrees of severity, according to the National Institute of Mental Health (NIMH).
+As a result, many social work practitioners have prioritized mental health education and support in their therapy work.

-The following are a few of the most popular and impactful social work occupations, along with a breakdown of their responsibilities, job outlook and compensation estimates.
-Aspiring master’s degree students can use this list as a quick reference for their post-graduation job hunts or to help guide their MSW education.
+The following are a few of the most popular and impactful examples of what you can do with a master’s in social work, along with a breakdown of their responsibilities, job outlook and compensation estimates.
+Aspiring master’s degree students can use this list as a quick reference for their job search or to help guide their MSW education.

 - Assessing clients’ mental, emotional and interpersonal hardships

 - Creating detailed treatment plans and support frameworks

 - Evaluating the outcomes of social work therapies

 - Managing client cases and documenting actions taken